 IFB Solutions Medical Services and Wellness

 All phases: In the event your primary care physician can’t be reached, Dr. Collins is available free of charge to any IFB Solutions employee whether full time, part time or temporary to evaluate your health or get your questions answered.
 We have nurses on staff at our Little Rock and Asheville facilities.
 Dr. Collins will work with any employee who has an immune deficiency to evaluate his or her situation.
 Stay home if you are sick for at least 72 hours and return to work when symptom free.
 Employee temperature checks continue.
-Mask usage is encouraged.
+Mask usage is required.
 Continue to wash your hands, social distance as necessary and follow CDC coronavirus prevention guidelines.